ochertkova/to_do_list_python/README.md

 ```bash
 pipenv install
 ```
-In addition to sourcecode a PostgreSQL instance is required.
+In addition to source code a PostgreSQL instance is required.

 ## Running The App

-In the file .env add the following lines:
+Add file .env with the following lines in the project directory:

 ```bash
 # add random gibberish as the value for TOKEN_SECRET